Looking for a new heating system?

 Get your free quote from a local installer

 Over recent decades, the default type of heating system in most UK homes has been gas central heating.
 These systems include a boiler to heat water and radiators to deliver the heat into each room.
-While gas boilers are still the most popular way to warm up homes, they may be phased out in favour of other, more eco-friendly appliances.
+While gas boilers are still the most popular way to warm up homes, they may be phased out in favour of other, more eco-friendly appliances that use electric for examples.
 New technologies are always emerging and improving, and this is why solar panels, electric boilers, heat pumps and even biomass fuel are gradually gaining traction in the heating market.

 So if you’re looking for alternative ways to heat your home that may be better for the environment or you just want a solution other than a gas boiler, read on.